Curriculum Design for Student Achievement

 The ability to assemble evidence into meaningful interpretations of the events of the past remains a core competency for a university graduate and a citizen.
 Such critical enquiry is increasingly under threat in history programs with declining enrollment within colleges treated as commodities set in a society where intellectual curiosity, democracy, and evidence are increasingly challenged.
 The greatest opportunity for historians and history programs to intervene in this situation is in first-year introductory courses that often constitute requirements or options within general education or university-wide programs.
 Yet such courses often receive the least curricular attention, and consequently do not take advantage of critical theory, student-centered pedagogy, new technologies, and innovative teaching strategies.

-Beginning in 2019, I will serve as Principal Investigator on a grant-funded initiative to transform history education at the level of the introductory US and World history courses.
-We hope this project will revolutionize the relevance and efficacy of the traditional or dual-environment course for creating students who are grounded in our common past, equipped to engage with it, and able to apply both their knowledge and skills to the full range of their lives in the 21st century.
+I also served as Principal Investigator on a grant-funded initiative to transform history education at the level of the introductory US and World history courses.
+Along with a board of colleagues and (hopefully) lots of educdator-authors, we hope this project will revolutionize the relevance and efficacy of the traditional or dual-environment course for creating students who are grounded in our common past, equipped to engage with it, and able to apply both their knowledge and skills to the full range of their lives in the 21st century.

 High school world history curriculum